rkelly/kate-remind/README.md

 - `%USERPROFILE%\AppData\Local\katepart5\syntax`

-Sometimes the `syntax` directory may not exist, and will have to be created.
 After installing the file, *Kate must be restarted* before it will read it.

-After installation, Remind syntax highlighting will automatically start when opening a `*.rem` or `*.remind` file.
-It can also be set manually in the bottom right corner of the Kate window.
-The Remind syntax is filed in the Scripts folder.
+Syntax highlighting will automatically start when opening a `*.rem` or `*.remind` file.
+It can also be set manually (eg. if you use a different file suffix) in the bottom right corner of the Kate window.
+The Remind syntax can be found in the Scripts folder.

 ## Status